PlainsightAI/legacy-docs/data-model.md

 ### Configuration

-A device's configuration is a set of values that can alter SDK functionality.
+Configuration is a set of values that can alter a device's SDK's functionality.

 Field|Type|Description
 -|-|-